hadadadebadada/auto_money/README.md

 On Unix or MacOS:

     source env/bin/activate

 Install the necessary Python 2 dependencies within the virtual environment as specified in your project's requirements file.

+For a more detailed guide, follow the instructions on Uploading a Video.
-Step 4: Running an Instance of ShortGPT
+Step 3: Running an Instance of ShortGPT

 This project requires a running instance of ShortGPT.
 To set it up:

 Clone the ShortGPT repository from GitHub:

     git clone https://github.com/RayVentura/ShortGPT.git

 Navigate into the cloned directory:

+bash

     cd ShortGPT